 Operations of U.S. and Foreign Multinational Companies

-In recognition of the current public interest in the activities of U.S. and foreign multinational companies and the need for more timely information about these activities, BEA has provided accelerated data releases and special presentations and analyses.
+In recognition of the current public interest in the activities of U.S. and foreign multinational companies and the need for more information about these activities, BEA has provided special presentations and analyses.

 - BEA prepared a special analysis of trends in production and employment of U.S. multinational companies for 1977-2003.
 See the August 2005 Survey article, U.S. Affiliates of Foreign Companies: Operations in 2003, and the July 2005 Survey article, U.S. Multinational Companies: Operations in 2003.
 For a more detailed examination of the trends through 2001, see the March 2004 Survey article, A Note on Patterns of Production and Employment by U.S. Multinational Companies.